This delicious Normandy chicken casserole has the most amazing late summer flavours - sweet and tangy and so tasty.

 - 2 eating apples, quartered, cored and cut into wedges

-Mix the cornflour with 2tbs crème fraîche, to make a smooth paste.
+- Mix the cornflour with 2 tbsp crème fraîche, to make a smooth paste.
 Lift out the chicken and keep warm.
 Add the cornflour mixture, the remaining crème fraîche, mustard and tarragon to the casserole liquid.
 Bring to the boil, then simmer for 3 mins, until thickened and smooth.

 Short of time?
-Gently simmer the casserole on top of the hob for about 25 mins.
+Gently simmer the casserole on top of the hob for about 25 mins instead of cooking in the oven.
 Stir from time to time, to stop the base from burning and check liquid levels.

 Read our tried and tested reviews of the best slow cookers. (opens in new tab)